Need Help Finding Property?

 From 1 July 2027

-From this date, rental losses on affected established properties can only be offset against residential rental income or capital gains from residential property, not against your salary.
+From this date, rental losses on affected established properties can only be offset against residential rental income or capital gains from residential property, not against salary.
 Excess losses can be carried forward to future years.

-These measures were announced in the Budget but still need to pass through Parliament.
-The detail, definitions and dates could change, or the measures may not proceed in their current form.
+Still proposed, not yet law: These measures were announced in the Budget but still need to pass through Parliament.
+The detail, definitions and dates could change.
 Do not make irreversible decisions based on announced policy alone.
 Confirm with your accountant and watch for the final legislation.

 The single most important factor is when you signed your purchase contract.
 This determines whether you keep the current rules or move to the new ones.